Troubleshoot errors - FreeRTOS

 • Make sure that the device or devices in your pool have correct configuration parameters.

-Debugging an "unable to find start of test results" error
+Debug "unable to find start of test results" errors

 You might see errors when IDT attempts to parse the results output by the device under test.
 There are several possible causes, so check the following areas for correctness: